MargaretLangley/letting/use_cases/invoicing_view.md

 Extensions

 1.a.
-System prints warning if there is nothing to be printed and disables printing.
+Deliver message: informs user, if no invoice delivered and disables printing.
   1. System disables the print button.
   2. System displays informational information - nothing for the user to do.

 1.b.
-System prints warning if there is nothing to be retained.
+Retained Message: Informs user, if no invoice retained.
   1. System displays warning message
   2. System continues at main step 2.